AntonNuzhdin/Django-Personal-Blog/README.md

 - CSS
 - JavaScript
 # How to run the project on you local server
-1) In the bash go to the folder django/app/blogengine and activate virtual environment by those two commands:
+1) In the command line go to the folder django/app/blogengine and activate virtual environment by those two commands:

                                                                       virtualenv venv